Texas vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas and its opponents have gone over the current 60-point total in three of six games this season.
+- Texas and its opponents have gone over the current 60.5-point total in three of six games this season.

-- Oklahoma State's games have yet to go over 60 points this season.
+- Oklahoma State and its opponents have not yet combined to score more than 60.5 points in a game this season.

-- Saturday's over/under is 9.9 points lower than the two team's combined 69.9 points per game average.

-- These two squads combine to allow 47.8 points per game, 12.2 fewer than this contest's over/under.
+- The two teams combine to average 69.9 points per game, 9.4 more than the total in this contest.

-- The Longhorns and their opponents score an average of 60.0 points per game, the same as Saturday's total.

-- The 60 total in this game is 9.2 points above the 50.8 average total in Cowboys games this season.
+- This contest's total is 12.7 points more than the 47.8 these two squads combine to allow per game this season.

+- Longhorns games have an average total of 60 points this season, 0.5 fewer than Saturday's over/under.

 Texas Stats and Trends